ARMmbed/DAPLink/docs/MSD_COMMANDS.md

 a DAPLink command.
 Deleting ``ASSERT.TXT`` is actually a DAPLink MSD command in its own right.

-``refresh.act`` This file forces a remount of the DAPLink MSD drive
+``refresh.act`` This file forces a remount of the DAPLink MSD drive.

 ``erase.act`` This file triggers an erase of the target's flash.

+``msd_off.act`` Mass storage device can be disabled by this file command regardless of presence of target flash algo for drag and drop.
+MSD will always be disabled without the target flash algo.

+``msd_on.act`` Mass storage device can be enabled back by this file command on bootloader mode only if there is a target flash algo.

 ### Configuration Commands